Turks in Kosovo: Population

 In 1993, the Human Rights Watch stated that there was approximately 20,000 Kosovan Turks, constituting about 1% of Kosovo's population.

-More recent estimates suggest that there are now about 29,000 to 30,000 Turks living in Kosovo, forming between 1-2% of Kosovo's total population.
-According to the 2011 census 18,738 citizens declared themselves as Turks, constituting 1.1% of Kosovo's total population.
-The European Centre for minority Issues Kosovo has stated that:
+According to the 2024 national census, 19,419 citizens identified themselves as Turks, constituting 1.2% of Kosovo's total population.

 Areas of settlement

-The Turkish minority of Kosovo have a majority population in Mamusha.
-However, the largest Turkish population in Kosovo live in Prizren.
-They constitute roughly 5% of Prizren's population, and the town remains the historical, cultural and political centre of the Kosovan Turkish community.
-In the Gjilan municipality, the Turkish community resides mostly in the town of Gjilane and in the villages of Livoç i Epërm/Gornji Livoč and Dobërçan/Dobrčane, constituting between 0.9-1.1% of the total population of the municipality.
-Kosovan Turks living in Mitrovica amount to roughly 1.5% of its total population; in the southern part of the town, Kosovan Turks live scattered in the city, while those who live in northern region reside in the "Bosniak Mahalla" neighbourhood.
-In Vushtrri Turks constitute about 0.9% of the total population, and live scattered throughout the urban areas.
-In the Pristina region together with Turkish speaking Muslim Roma the Divanjoldjije Group, they are concentrated in the urban areas of the city, and constitute roughly 0.4% of the total municipal population, and in the rural settlements of Janjevo and Banullë/Bandulić in the Lipjan municipality, where they amount to 0.5% of the population.
+The Turkish minority of Kosovo have a majority population in the municipality of Mamusha.
+However, the largest Turkish population in Kosovo lives in Prizren.
+They constitute roughly 6.6% of Prizren's population, and the town remains the historical, cultural and political centre of the Kosovan Turkish community.
+In the Gjilan municipality, the Turkish community resides mostly in the city and in the villages of Livoç i Epërm and Dobërçan, constituting between 0.9% of the total population of the municipality.
+Kosovan Turks living in Mitrovica amount to roughly 0.4% of its total population; in the southern part of the town, Kosovan Turks live scattered in the city, while those who live in northern region reside in the "Bosniak Mahalla" neighbourhood.
+In Vushtrri Turks constitute about 0.37% of the total population, and live scattered throughout the urban areas.
+In the Pristina region together with Turkish speaking Muslim Roma the Divanjoldjije Group, they are concentrated in the urban areas of the city, and constitute roughly 0.9% of the total municipal population, and in the rural settlements of Janjevo and Banullë in the Lipjan municipality, where they amount to 0.27% of the population.

-Turkish population in Kosovo according to the 2011 census (Turkish majority in bold):
+According to the 2024 national census by the Kosovo Agency of Statistics, the Turkish population in Kosovo is (Turkish majority in bold):